RocketMan/zookeeper/INSTALLATION.md

 Zookeeper can send push notifications via websockets.
 If you want to support the optional push notification service, you will need to:

-1. Setup apache
+1. Setup Apache

-   In your Apache configuration file, enable mod_proxy and mod_proxy_wstunnel modules, if they are not already enabled:
+   In your Apache configuration, enable the 'proxy' and 'proxy_wstunnel' modules.
+With Apache on Debian, run:

-        LoadModule proxy_module modules/mod_proxy.so
+        sudo a2enmod proxy_wstunnel

-        LoadModule proxy_wstunnel_module modules/mod_proxy_wstunnel.so
+   The above will enable proxy_wstunnel and also module proxy (if it is not already enabled), then automatically restart Apache.
+If you are on another OS, update your configuration to enable both modules, then restart Apache to pick up the change.

 2. Install PHP composer